 A few data items on the questionnaire were recorded by interviewers in an open-ended format.
-In the EICS the coding process assigns standard codes to the industry and occupation descriptions provided by the respondents (North American Industry Classification System (NAICS 1997), the Standard Occupational Classification (SOC-1991) and the National Occupational Classification for Statistics (NOC-S 2001)) and to the country of birth.
+In the EICS the coding process assigns standard codes to the industry and occupation descriptions provided by the respondents (North American Industry Classification System (NAICS 2007), and the National Occupational Classification for Statistics (NOC-S 2006)) and to the country of birth.
 Also, "Other, specify" fields with a significant number of text answers were examined and coded to existing categories.
 In some occasions, new categories were created to facilitate the analyses of the textual information.
 These were items relating to reasons for not claiming or receiving benefits, industry, occupation, reason for interrupting work, job search method used, reason why spouse did not claim benefits or why both parents did.